Agentic runbooks: what they are, how to write them, and who is shipping them in 2026.

 Pricing from vendor public pages, April 2026.
 Verify before procurement.
 See all 12 vendors including Traversal, Resolve.ai, Datadog Bits AI, xMatters, and OpenSRE.

-What agentic runbooks are actually doing in production
+What agents are actually doing on call in 2026.

 Agent detects CrashLoopBackOff, reads logs, proposes restart, gets approval.
 23-second MTTR.